 Gather your ingredients (this is the hardest part).

 Place oats, crisp rice cereal, coconut, flax meal and salt in a large mixing bowl.

 Add nut/seed butter and honey, stir gently until combined.

-With your fingers, gently mix in additions such as chocolate chips, careful not to completely crush the crisp rice cereal.
+With your fingers (making sure hands are well washed), gently mix in additions such as chocolate chips, careful not to completely crush the crisp rice cereal.
 It helps to dampen your fingers with water before you work with the sticky mixture.

 Roll in @ 18 bite size balls.

 Place on parchment paper (not completely necessary, you could just use a plate) and refrigerate until firm.
 Or don’t refrigerate and eat them right away.
 It’s really your call but I do think the texture is improved by chilling them a bit.
 That’s it, you’re done!

 Summer’s almost here!
 Let’s practice our leisure skills :)…